sh4i-yurei/quint-code/README.md

 ### Transformer Mandate

-**Claude generates options.
+**AI generates options.
 You decide.**

 This is non-negotiable.
-At every decision point, Claude Code presents analysis and waits for your input.
+At every decision point, the AI presents analysis and waits for your input.
 A system cannot transform itself — external decision-maker always required.

 ## When to Use FPF